lyubogankov/book_programming_principles_and_practice_using_cpp/ch06_writing_a_program/README.md

     According to the book, adding one extra feature opens the floodgates for more features to get added, bogging down the development process.
 Better to implement one thing at a time.

-6. *What are the three main phases of software development?*
+6. *What are the three main phases of software development?*  TODO

     1. meme
     2. meme
     3. meme

-7. *What is a “use case”?*
+7. *What is a “use case”?*  TODO

-8. *What is the purpose of testing?*
+8. *What is the purpose of testing?*  TODO

-9. *According to the outline in the chapter, describe the difference between a `Term`, an `Expression`, a `Number`, and a `Primary`.
+9. *According to the outline in the chapter, describe the difference between a `Term`, an `Expression`, a `Number`, and a `Primary`.*

     **`Number`**: a decimal number stored, expressed in a format compatible with the C++ floating-point data type.
 This isn't yet factored into the mathematical order of operations.